itay-moav/rahl_commander/example_assets/upgrades/README.md

 --limit=X [x is the number of files to run in one go] --archive [will remove to the archive folder ALL files in [current] folder that where successfully ran].
---restore_all [move all files from archive to [current] and remove them from the tracking table] --all [upgrade all files previously not executed] --unblock [removes a failed entry from the DB, BE VERY CAREFULL WHAT U DO HERE, make sure u also undo any changes in the DB that where caused by the failed script]
+--all [upgrade all files previously not executed] --unblock [removes a none completed entry from the DB, BE VERY CAREFULL WHAT U DO HERE, make sure u also undo any changes in the DB that where caused by the script
---test [runs the queries on a test database defined in the config, and return on the first error]
+           if it was partially run.
+It takes the file name (no postfix) as an argument] --test [runs the queries on a test database defined in the config, and return on the first error]

 You can run the following combinations too: